 Fighter A and his fellow recruits were each given $500 and sent back to Syria.
 It took a day to reach Daraa, where phones were returned and lives re-connected.
 He went to see his family first, then reported to brigade headquarters for his next orders.

 Since his American training, Fighter A has become a trainer himself, teaching the men in his brigade to shoot faster and more accurately, to fire mortars and lay into the enemy with anti-tank mines and missiles.
-He still fights with a Kalashnikov and a light machine gun, and his brigade has added mortars and 14.5’’ machine guns to its arsenal.
-Though he hasn’t received any more money or any weapons from the US or Jordan, “I benefitted a lot from the camp,” he says.
+He still fights with a Kalashnikov and a light machine gun, and his brigade has added mortars and 14.5 millimeter machine guns to its arsenal.
+Though he hasn’t received any more money or any weapons from the US or Jordan, “I benefited a lot from the camp,” he told me.
 “I gained a lot of new fighting skills.”

-“There’s a dribble – a small trickle of fighters, maybe 150 soldiers a month,” says Joshua Landis, director of the Centre of Middle East Studies at the University of Oklahoma.
+“There’s a dribble, a small trickle of fighters, maybe 150 soldiers a month,” said Joshua Landis, director of the Center of Middle East Studies at the University of Oklahoma.
 “But there's not enough of them to make a difference.”

-Charles Lister, a Visiting Fellow with the Brookings Doha Centre – and an expert on FSA activity in southern Syria – agrees.
+Charles Lister, a visiting fellow with the Brookings Doha Center—and an expert on FSA activity in southern Syria—agreed.
 “So far, because this training effort has been on such a small scale, it doesn't appear to have a qualitative impact on conflict dynamics inside the country.”

 An FSA tank in Daraa

-While Saudi is keen to provide these, Landis says, the US has so far refused to let it happen.
+While Saudi is keen to provide these, Landis said, the US has so far refused to let it happen.
 “America has a very important national interest, which is to know who is getting what weapons.”
-As al-Qaeda digs into the infrastructure of rebel-controlled Syria, the threat for US interests becomes untenable: "America cannot let MANPADS into Syria because they will be used against Israeli planes someday," he says.
+As al Qaeda digs into the infrastructure of rebel-controlled Syria, the threat for US interests becomes untenable.
+"America cannot let MANPADS into Syria because they will be used against Israeli planes someday," he said.

 Landis admits that the US is playing a “rather mischievous role” by supporting the rebels with one hand and restraining them with the other.
 “The result is that we’re prolonging the rebellion, but we’re also making sure it can’t win.”

-Back in Daraa, Fighter A is under no illusions that the American training, American food and American dollars he enjoyed in Jordan are in any way indicative of an American desire to help the rebels win.
-“America is benefiting from the destruction and the killing in order to weaken both sides,” he says.
+Back in Daraa, Fighter A is under no illusions that the American training, American food, and American dollars he enjoyed in Jordan are in any way indicative of an American desire to help the rebels win.
+“America is benefiting from the destruction and the killing in order to weaken both sides,” he said.

-But he does think the training is helping the rebels make gains in Syria and, for now, this is enough.
+He does think the training is helping the rebels make gains in Syria and, for now, this is enough.
 He believes in his cause, and he is patient.
-“I didn't know or expect revolutions [to be] filled with blood,” he says.
-“But I remember the saying: if you want to jump forwards, you have to take two steps backwards.”
+“I didn't know or expect revolutions [to be] filled with blood,” he said.
+“But I remember the saying: If you want to jump forward, you have to take two steps backward.”